Today • Islamic Date -

 Rabi al-Thani: Understanding the Islamic Month

 Rabi Al-Thani is the fourth month in the Islamic calendar and translates to ‘the second spring’.
 Also known as 'Rabi Al-Aakhir', which translates to ‘the last spring’, it refers to the end of the spring period.
+When wondering which month is Rabi al-Thani, it's helpful to remember that it follows Rabi al-Awwal and precedes Jumada al-Awwal in the lunar Hijri calendar.

 The Islamic calendar is made up of 12 months; Muharram, Safar, Rabi Al-Awwal, Rabi Al-Thani, Jumada Al-Awwal, Jumada Al-Thani, Rajab, Sha’ban, Ramadan, Shawwal, Dhul Qa’da, and Dhul Hijjah.
 Some of these months have significant events that occurred during them, such as important births or deaths, while others don’t, but it is still important to worship Allah (SWT) all year round with increased acts of worship.

-Use Rabi Al-Thani Wisely
+Use Rabi al-Thani Wisely

+Although there are no special rewards for worship in this month, good deeds made with the right intentions will be rewarded, Insha’Allah.
 As the fourth month in the Islamic calendar and a quarter of the way through the year, it is a good time to reflect on the previous months and prepare to increase worship for the upcoming months.

 Donate to Muslim Aid